-Joshua Calladine-Jones was born in Greater Manchester, England.
+Joshua Calladine-Jones is our most exciting young poet.
+Born in Greater Manchester, England.
 He is the literary-critic-in-residence for Prague Writers’ Festival, and his work has appeared in a number of journals, including Freedom, The Stinging Fly, 3:AM, The Gravity of The Thing and Literární.cz.
 It has also been translated to Czech.

 Constructions [Konstrukce] Joshua’s debut pamphlet is an exciting and entertaining sequence of poetry that challenges our ways of communicating, spoken and written.
 In three distinct poetic movements, the question of certainty in our daily language is opened up.